BenchmarkXPRT/Public-AIXPRT-Resources/Installation readmes/AIXPRT TensorFlow Windows Readme.md

    ![alt text](https://github.com/BenchmarkXPRT/Public-AIXPRT-Resources/blob/master/assets/tensorflow_systemInfo.png)

    2. RESULTS SUMMARY <br/>
-   AIXPRT measures inference latency and throughput for image recognition (ResNet-50) and object detection (SSD-MobileNet) tasks.
-Batching tasks allows AI applications to achieve higher levels of throughput, but higher throughput may come at the expense of increased latency per task.
+   AIXPRT measures inference latency and throughput for image recognition (ResNet-50) and object detection (SSD-MobileNet) tasks. batching tasks allows AI applications to achieve higher levels of throughput, but higher throughput may come at the expense of increased latency per task.
 In real-time or near real-time use cases like performing image recognition on individual photos being captured by a camera, lower latency is important to enable better user experience.
 In other cases, like performing image recognition on a large library of photos, higher throughput through batching images or concurrent instances may allow faster completion of the overall workload.
 The achieve optimal latency and/or throughput levels, AI applications often tune batch sizes and/or concurrent instances according to a system’s hardware capabilities, such as the number of available processor cores and threads.To represent a spectrum of common tunings, AIXPRT tests AI tasks in different batch sizes (1 - 32 is the default in this package) that are relevant to the target test system.
    AIXPRT then reports the maximum throughput and minimum latency for image recognition (ResNet-50) and object detection (SSD-MobileNet v1)usages.<br/>
    The AIXPRT results summary (example below) makes it easier to quickly identify relevant comparisons between systems. <br/>